-This chicken and bacon risotto recipe costs less than £1 per serving.
+This chicken risotto with bacon recipe costs less than £1 per serving.

 We’ve kept the costs down to just 97p per portion with this chicken and bacon risotto recipe by using pudding rice instead of Arborio rice and chicken thighs instead of breast.
 Pudding rice is cheaper as it’s a shorter grain and goes slightly sticky, which suits this dish.
 You could also opt for regular long-grain rice.
 This works just as well, although the texture is slightly different and not quite as thick.